-As it turns out, 411 Pain was previously found to have referred accident victims to pain clinics that are directly associated with the answering service based on an investigation and expose conducted by WTSP.
-These clinics routinely run up patient bills and exhaust the Personal Injury Protection (PIP) coverage within the first month.
-This often leaves accident victims in a position where they are at the end of their PIP coverage and they’ve received inadequate treatment to address their injuries.
+Investigative journalists have looked into what companies like 411-PAIN and really are.
+Many of these professional journalists have classified these companies as answering services for pain clinics.
+These clinics routinely run up a patient’s bills and exhaust the Personal Injury Protection (PIP) coverage rather quickly.
+This often leaves accident victims in a position where they are at the end of their PIP coverage and all they’ve received is an inadequate treatment for their injuries.

-- What exactly is a non-attorney spokesperson?
+What exactly is a non-attorney spokesperson?

-The Florida Bar Association governs the legal community in the state of Florida.
-The Florida Rules of Professional Conduct lay out ethical standards for lawyers and other people working in the legal profession.
+The Florida Bar Association is in charge of governing the legal community in the state of Florida.
+The Florida Rules of Professional Conduct lay out ethical standards for lawyers, and other people working in the legal profession, to follow.
 These rules specifically dictate that only attorneys who are licensed to practice law in the state of Florida are legally permitted to give legal advice.
-Non-attorneys are people who have either failed to pass the Florida bar exam, been deemed unfit to practice law by the Florida Bar, or who have not attended law school.
-Whichever of these classifications applies to the non-attorney spokespeople of 411 Pain, as a consumer you should be concerned about who is giving you advice on how to protect your legal rights.
-Rather follow the directions of a 411 Pain promo, you should speak to an experienced, licensed Florida Personal Injury Attorney at the Dolman Law Group.
+Non-attorneys are people who have either failed to pass the Florida bar exam, been deemed unfit to practice law by the Florida Bar or who have not attended law school.
+Whichever of these classifications apply to the non-attorney spokespeople of these is unclear.
+As a consumer, you should be concerned about who is giving you advice on how to protect your legal rights, especially when you are in a vulnerable position after an auto accident.

 Instead of trusting the unstable advice of a corny TV commercial, you should speak to an experienced, licensed Florida personal injury attorney at the Dolman Law Group.